itanlam/ne/strapi/README.md

 ## To Install

 First things first.
-Creating a docker-composer.yml to Postgres.
+Creating a docker-composer.yml to Postgres and Makefile for easy usage.

+### Postgres YML

 ```yml
 #...